hannahyang868/ETL-Example/README.md

 # ETL-Example
 Describing some ETL processes on Hadoop using Hive, Pig and Hadoop Streaming

-Input data are as follows:
+Input data are as follows (Please download into HDFS using wget):

 http://rasinsrv07.cstcis.cti.depaul.edu/CSC555/SSBM1/dwdate.tbl